nihal111/nihal111.github.io/_posts/2017-08-15-GSoC-wrap-up.markdown

 ### Wrapping it up

-Once again, I would like to thank all my mentors.
-My primary mentor, [Skylar 'skysom' Sommers](http://forum.terasology.org/members/skysom.1621/), for replying always within a splitsecond (save for the times when he forgets to hit the Send button :P).
-[Florian ‘flo’ Köberle](http://forum.terasology.org/members/florian.1335/), who was my secondary but went out of his way and functioned effectively as my primary.
-I got to learn a lot from flo regarding various aspects about the game.
-It would have been impossible to complete my project without his aid.
-[Xavier ‘xtariq’ Tariq](http://forum.terasology.org/members/xtariq.1697/), who was also my secondary mentor, helped me whenever I needed him.
-I'd like to specially thank [Rasmus 'cervator' Praestholm](http://forum.terasology.org/members/cervator.2/) here.
-Had he not been there that night in October, welcoming me on IRC and helping me set up my codebase, maybe I would have given up, moved on and never have done GSoC in the first place.
+Once again, I’d like to thank all my mentors.
+My primary mentor, [Skylar ‘skysom’ Sommers](http://forum.terasology.org/members/skysom.1621/), for always replying within a split second (save for the times he forgets to hit Send).
+[Florian ‘flo’ Köberle](http://forum.terasology.org/members/florian.1335/), who was technically my secondary but went out of his way and functioned as my primary in practice.
+I learned a ton from flo about the game’s inner workings.
+It would have been impossible to complete this project without his help.
+[Xavier ‘xtariq’ Tariq](http://forum.terasology.org/members/xtariq.1697/), also a secondary mentor, was always there when I needed him.
+And a special thank you to [Rasmus ‘cervator’ Praestholm](http://forum.terasology.org/members/cervator.2/) -- had he not been there that night in October, welcoming me on IRC and helping me set up my codebase, I might have given up and never done GSoC in the first place.

-All in all, it has been a thrilling summer.
-By this time I am familiar with a good part of the game's codebase.
-I would love to continue contributing, albeit in different capacities.
-Let's hope real life doesn't get in the way too much.
-Also, GCI is almost here and another storm's coming!
+All in all, it’s been a thrilling summer.
+By now, I’m familiar with a good chunk of the game’s codebase and would love to continue contributing in different capacities.
+Let’s hope real life doesn’t get in the way too much.
+GCI is almost here, and another storm’s coming!

 Here's a snap from one of the many exciting multiplayer play test sessions-